 Elise separated from their Catholic upbringing after coming out, but their very religious parents keep trying to bring them back.
 And Meg Griffiths, a professional dialogue facilitator, speaks with Juleyka about creating trust across diverging spiritual beliefs within our families.

-Our expert this week is Meg Griffiths, assistant director of programs at Essential Partners, an organization that equips people to live and work better together in community.
-Learn more about the work they do here and find their field guide to community dialogue design here.
 If you loved this episode, be sure to listen to When They Want More Family Time, But You Don't and Coming Out to My Family.

 We’d love to hear your stories of triumph and frustration so send us a detailed voice memo to email@example.com.
 You might be on a future episode!
 Let’s connect on Twitter and Instagram at @TalkToMamiPapi and email us at firstname.lastname@example.org.
 And follow us on Apple Podcasts, Spotify and anywhere you listen to your favorite podcasts.